 One great tip that I always recommend is to consider where you’re going to place the furniture in each room in your house.
-By working out where you’re going to put these pieces of furniture, and your power points, is going to eliminate the problem of having an electrical cord reaching right across the room or blocking an entryway.
+By working out where you’re going to put these pieces of furniture and your powerpoints - it's going to eliminate the problem of having an electrical cord reaching right across the room or blocking an entryway.

-If you don’t know where you’re going to place your furniture, or you like the option of changing the configuration of your furniture at a later date, placing different points around the room will help you achieve that.
-Now, in this case I’ve got one power point on this wall and one behind the sofa.
-So, the power point for this lamp is hidden behind the sofa instead of reaching over to that power point.
-I can still use that on when I’m vacuuming the room, or plug in my laptop.
-And if I want to change this room completely at around I can put the sofa against that wall and the lamp there and use the power point as well.
+If you don’t know where you’re going to place your furniture, or you like the option of changing the configuration of your furniture at a later date, placing different powerpoints around the room will help you achieve that.
+Now, in this case, I’ve got one powerpoint on this wall and one behind the sofa.
+So, the powerpoint for this lamp is hidden behind the sofa instead of reaching over to that powerpoint.
+I can still use that one when I’m vacuuming the room, or plug in my laptop.
+And if I want to change this room completely around I can put the sofa against that wall and the lamp there and use that powerpoint as well.

-By considering your floor plan you can work out which wall your bed is going to be placed against, and this will allow you to consider where to place the power points for your bedside tables.
-By placing power points on the other side of the room, you’ve got a place for a desk or maybe a sitting area with some nice mood lighting.
+By considering your floorplan you can work out which wall your bed is going to be placed against, and this will allow you to consider where to place the powerpoints for your bedside tables.
+By placing powerpoints on the other side of the room, you’ve got a place for a desk or maybe a seating area with some nice mood lighting.

-Of course power points points don’t just have to be inside.
+Of course, powerpoints don’t just have to be inside.
 Outside power points like this one give you options when you’re entertaining, and your electrical consultant will help you with this one too.

 Your electrical consultant will guide you as to the best locations for your light switches, but we all have different needs.
 So consider what’s best for your family… and a two-way switch gives you options for large rooms or for lights between upstairs and downstairs, meaning that you can turn them on from two different places.

-Other things to consider for your electrical appointment is your telephone point and of course the surround sound for your home theatre, where you can have speakers mounted into the ceiling… and finally the alarm sensors, and the keypad, which should be easy to access when you entering in or leaving your home.
+Other things to consider for your electrical appointment is your telephone point and of course the surround sound for your home theatre, where you can have speakers mounted into the ceiling.
+Finally, the alarm sensors and the keypad, which should be easy to access when you entering in or leaving your home.